kfacison/spaceBook-P3/README.md

 3. User can edit and delete their posts.
 4. User can comment on friend's 'wall'.
 5. User can update/delete their posts on friends' 'wall'.
-6. Spotify API integration for profile song circa Myspace 2005
+6. Spotify API integration for profile song
 7. User has some level of control over the styling of their profile page.
 8. User can 'like' friends posts.
 9. User can delete their friends.
 10. User can sort their 'top friends'.
+11. NASA API integration.

 ## Maybe Roadblocks